swisscat/sf-xp-debugger/README.md

 ## TODO

-* Delete logs on flush
 * Use web-ext on chrome + firefox with saved profile in ignored folder
-* Use react-scripts v5 with correct config
+* Remove errors on Chrome technical pages